 - At the start of The A-Team, Hannibal has just carjacked B.A.'s van, notices B.A.'s Ranger tattoo, and recites the Ranger Creed to get him to help.

-- The Assignment is about a US naval officer who has an uncanny resemblance to Carlos the Jackal, so he's recruited in a CIA/Mossad scheme to discredit the terrorist.
-Another terrorist who knows the real Carlos accidentally runs into this doppelganger at Heathrow Airport.
-The protagonist tries to bluff his way out by pretending to be Carlos, but when the terrorist responds, "I need to buy a newspaper", the protagonist realizes too late that it's a password to which he doesn't know the countersign — his life is only saved by the intervention of a Mossad agent who gets killed in the process.
-Afterwards his CIA handler mentions a similar incident where he was forced to kill a man who didn't respond with the correct countersign, and later uses this story to tell the difference between the protagonist and the real Carlos.
+- The Assignment (1997) is about a US naval officer Annibal Ramirez who has an uncanny resemblance to the infamous Carlos the Jackal, so he's recruited for a joint CIA/Mossad operation.
+A terrorist who knows the real Carlos accidentally runs into this doppelganger at Heathrow Airport.
+Ramirez tries to bluff his way out by pretending to be Carlos, but when the terrorist asks where he can buy a newspaper, Ramirez realizes too late that it's a password to which he doesn't know the countersign — his life is only saved by the intervention of a Mossad agent who sees him being led off a gunpoint.
+Afterwards his CIA handler mentions a similar incident where he was forced to kill a man who didn't respond with the correct countersign, and later uses this story to tell the difference between Ramirez and the real Carlos.

 - Captain America: Civil War: Bucky proves that he's back to his old self after being re-brainwashed and causing an international incident by remembering that pre-serum Steve used to stuff newspapers in his shoes; he's the only living person other than Steve who would know that, and he wouldn't remember it if he were still under the effects of the kind of brainwashing HYDRA uses.